 Unable to move, his spine was fractured.
 Neurosurgeon Dr. Rod Oskouian was watching at home.

-“When I saw him put his Legion of Boom hand up, I was thrilled,” said Dr. Oskouian.
+“When I saw him put his legion of boom hand up, I was thrilled,” said Dr. Oskouian.

-“I think I do call him Dr. Lockette,” Dr. Oskouian said.
+“I think I do call him Dr. Lockette,” said Dr. Oskouian

 At this non-profit, they are creating the world's first-ever 3-dimensional atlas of the spinal cord.

-He recently met the governor and advocated for research in front of the state House, but he is most at home meeting patients, often walking around the room, showing off a spinal cord like he did when Coach Carroll and the Seahawks came by.
+He recently met the governor and advocated for research in front of the state house, but he is most at home meeting patients, often walking around the room, showing off a spinal cord like he did when Coach Carroll and the Seahawks came by.